andkon/andkon.github.io/_posts/2020-08-13-deal-fishing.md

 Once you’ve got that, we’re ready to get using any HubSpot features.
 We’ll be using the HubSpot CMS to deploy our games, the HubSpot CLI to develop locally and push our game to HubSpot’s cloud-based CRM, and we’ll use HubSpot Serverless Functions to securely speak to the various APIs we’ll be using.

 ## Using the HubSpot CLI
+To get started with the CLI, you can follow the instructions here:

+// TODO:

 https://developers.hubspot.com/docs/cms/developer-reference/local-development-cms-cli

 ### Downloading and configuring it
 To download the HubSpot CLI: